ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

-crash_job | cheat | Cause the engine to crash in a job thread (Debug!!) crash_thread | cheat | Cause the engine to crash in a brand new non-main thread (Debug!!) create_flashlight | sv, cheat | creditsdone | sv | crosshair | cl, a, per_user | Default: true<br>
+crash_job | cheat | Cause the engine to crash in a job thread (Debug!!) crash_thread | cheat | Cause the engine to crash in a brand new non-main thread (Debug!!) create_flashlight | sv, cheat | create_radius_damage | sv, cheat | Causes radius damage where you're looking, at the passed in radius. creditsdone | sv | crosshair | cl, a, per_user | Default: true<br>
 crowbar_impact_damage_mass | sv | Default: 8<br>